openvinotoolkit/openvino/docs/articles_en/openvino-workflow/torch-compile.rst

        if sys.version_info >= (3, 11):
            `raise RuntimeError("Python 3.11+ not yet supported for torch.compile")

-Support for PyTorch 2 export quantization
+Support for PyTorch 2 export quantization (Preview)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 PyTorch 2 export quantization is supported by OpenVINO backend in ``torch.compile``.
 To be able to access this feature, please follow the steps provided in `PyTorch 2 Export Post Training Quantization with X86 Backend through Inductor <https://pytorch.org/tutorials/prototype/pt2e_quant_ptq_x86_inductor.html>`__ and update the provided sample as explained below.